 As for travel and adventures… I think being outdoors and exploring is one of the best ways for anyone to recharge their batteries.
 Escaping the stresses of ‘normal’ life and all the trappings that come with it is so important to me.
 Holidays are OK, if that works for you and resets your computer then great!
 I just find that throwing myself into the unknown and seeing where I end up is the only way I can learn about myself.

-I try to look at my life in a positive light as often as I can, because it really makes me feel happy to be alive.
-Hopefully during any rough times ahead, I can put the reasons why i’m feeling grotty into perspective and cut the negativity short before it gets dangerous again.
-I somehow manage to make myself forget that Alport Syndrome comes with 3 separate challenges sometimes.
+I try to look at my life in a positive light as often as I can, because I really am happy to be alive.
+Hopefully during any rough times ahead, I can put the reasons why i’m feeling grotty into perspective and cut the dark times short before it gets dangerous again.
+I somehow manage to make myself forget that Alport Syndrome comes with 3 separate health-related challenges sometimes.
 It’s about keeping busy and having a goal in mind that keeps me distracted.
 I aim to continue to share my story, adventures and progress and hopefully connect with others who have the same lust for life!

 This is my way of taking ownership of this kidney disease.